ekowcharles/ping/README.md

 # ping

-Simple application go web application.
+Simple go web server.

 ## How it works

-The application exposes a `/ping` endpoint on port `8993` and returns the string `ping` with http status code 200.
+The application exposes a `/ping` endpoint on port `8993` and returns the string of the form `ping {version}` with http status code 200.

 # License